 Maximum Group Size: 10

-We take a morning flight from London Gatwick to San José and transfer to our hotel where if time permits, we will get our first introduction to birding in Costa Rica with common species such as Costa Rica’s national bird, the Clay-colored Thrush.
-Other species we hope to see include Hoffmann’s Woodpecker, Rufous-tailed Hummingbird, Tropical Kingbird, White-eared Ground Sparrow and Baltimore Oriole amongst others.
+We take a morning flight from London Gatwick to San José and transfer to our hotel where if time permits, we will get our first introduction to birding in Costa Rica with common species such as Costa Rica’s national bird, the Clay-coloured Thrush.
+Other species we hope to see include Hoffmann’s Woodpecker, Rufous-tailed Hummingbird, Tropical Kingbird, Greyish Saltator, Lesson’s Motmot and Baltimore Oriole amongst others.
 After a good meal, we will get some rest after a long day travelling.

 Overnight: San José

-The lush vegetation and waterfalls provide home to some superb species including Ochraceous Wren, Spotted Barbtail, White Hawk, Black-cheeked Warbler, Prong-billed Barbet, American Dipper, the orange-bellied race of Collared Trogon, Torrent Tyrannulet plus various Tanagers such as Emerald, Silver-throated and Crimson-collared and the park is one of the best sites for the stunning Blue-throated Toucanet.
+The lush vegetation and waterfalls provide home to superb species including Ochraceous Wren, Red-headed & Prong-billed Barbets, White Hawk, American Dipper, the orange-bellied race of Collared Trogon, Torrent Tyrannulet plus various Tanagers such as Emerald, Silver-throated and Crimson-collared and the park is one of the best sites for the stunning Blue-throated Toucanet.

-Late afternoon we head to our overnight accommodation at Arenal Lodge.
+Late afternoon we head to our overnight accommodation overlooking the Arenal Volcano.

 The Arenal Volcano is one of the country’s most famous volcanoes and its perfect cone is visible from almost everywhere in the area.
-The 870-acre lodge area encompasses two life zones: the tropical rainforest of the Caribbean lowlands and the premontane forests of the Caribbean foothills.
-The diversity of habitats, ranging from primary and secondary forests to agricultural pastures which is home to the Lovely Cotinga, Black-crested Coquette, Yellow-eared Toucanet, Bare-necked Umbrellabird, Yellow-throated Toucan, Fasciated and Great Antshrikes, Great Curassow, Thicket Antpitta, Ornate Hawk-Eagle and the Fasciated Tiger Heron.
+The tropical rainforest of the Caribbean lowlands and the premontane forests of the Caribbean foothills have a diversity of habitats, ranging from primary and secondary forests to agricultural pastures which are home to the Lovely Cotinga, Black-crested Coquette, Yellow-eared Toucanet, Bare-necked Umbrellabird, Yellow-throated Toucan, Fasciated and Great Antshrikes, Great Curassow, Thicket Antpitta, Ornate Hawk-Eagle and the Fasciated Tiger Heron.

-Red-billed Pigeon, Short-billed Pigeon, Blue Ground Dove, Olive-throated Parakeet, White-crowned Parrot, Striped Cuckoo, Great Potoo, Bronzy Hermit, White-necked Jacobin, Green-breasted Mango, Black-crested Coquette, Broad-billed Motmot and Prong-billed Barbet are just some of the other species we hope to see in this fantastic birding habitat.
+Red-billed Pigeon, Rufous & Broad-billed Motmots, Short-billed Pigeon, Blue Ground Dove, Olive-throated Parakeet, White-crowned Parrot, Striped Cuckoo, Great Potoo, Bronzy Hermit, Black‑and‑white Owl, White-necked Jacobin, Green-breasted Mango, White-throated Crake, Black-crested Coquette, Spotted & Dull-mantled Antbirds, White-throated Shrike-Tanager, Broad-billed Motmot and Prong-billed Barbet are just some of the other species we hope to see in this fantastic birding habitat.
+This area is also one of the best for the wonderful Three-toed Sloth.

-After a great days birding, we will enjoy a home-cooked meal of typical Costa Rican fare!
+After a great day’s birding, we drive to our hotel for the next two nights and enjoy a home-cooked meal of typical Costa Rican fare!

 The Sarapiqui River holds Amazon and Green Kingfishers, Great Egret, Little Blue Heron, Snowy Egret, Bare-throated Tiger Heron, Green Ibis plus Keel-billed and Yellow-throated Toucans.
 Yellow-naped Amazon and White-crowned Parrots call overhead and are often joined by the smaller Olive-throated Parakeet.
 It isn’t just birds though with Central American Spider Monkeys and Green Iguanas on the shores.